Skill Sheet: What You Will Learn Here

 - Classification of options based on the type of underlying

-- Classification based on market type
+- Classification based on market type and expiration cycle

 - Knowing when to buy/sell call options and put options